Munda languages: Morphology

-Morphologically, both North and South Munda subgroups mainly focus on the head or the verb and so are primarily head-marking, in contrast to the Indo-European and Dravidian languages, which are mainly dependent-marking.
+Morphologically, both North and South Munda subgroups mainly focus on the head or the verb, thus they are primarily head-marking, in contrast to the Indo-European and Dravidian languages, which are mainly dependent-marking.
 As a result, nominal morphology is less complex than is verbal morphology.
-Case markers on nominals to show syntactic alignments (nominative-accusative or ergative-absolutive) are largely absent or not systematically developed in the Munda languages except Korku.
+Case markers on nominals to show syntactic alignments (nominative-accusative or ergative-absolutive) are largely absent or not systematically developed in the Munda languages, especially the Kherwarian lects.
 The relation between subject and object in clause is conveyed mainly through verbal referent indexation and word order.
 At the clause/sentence level, Munda languages are head-final but internally head-first in referent indexation, compounds, and noun incorporation verb complexes.

 Munda head-first, bimoraic constraint-free noun incorporation is also found in Khasian, Nicobaric, and other Mon-Khmer languages.
 In word derivation, besides their own innovative methods, the Munda languages maintain Austroasiatic methods in forms of reduplication, compounding, and derivational infixation and prefixation.